 What to expect after the piercing procedure?

-A few days after the piercing, some bleeding, localized swelling, tenderness, or bruising is expected.
+- A few days after the Genital Piercing, some bleeding, localized swelling, tenderness, or bruising is expected.
 Itching and whitish/yellowish (not pus) secretion may be experienced.
 Some crust on the jewelry and tissue tightening may occur during the healing process.

 - Do not force to move or rotate the jewelry in the piercing.
 The outside tissues may heal faster than the inside.
 If there are signs of infection (such as fever, redness, swelling, discharge, bad smell, or a rash around the piercing site); do not hesitate to contact us at our Center.

 - Do not rotate the jewelry through the piercing.
 Wash your hands thoroughly before touching the pierced area.
 Wear clean, comfortable, breathable clothing to protect the piercing while sleeping.

 - Wash the area with sterile solution with no additives, preferably mild anti-microbial liquid soap.
 Soap the area not more than twice daily and do not leave the soap in the area for more than thirty seconds.
 Rinse thoroughly to completely remove soap from the area.
 Gently pat dry the area with clean, soft, disposable paper tissue.

 - The pierced area should be kept clean every single day to prevent smelly secretions and infection.
 Avoid submerging in lakes, pools, and hot tubs.